 - What do good and bad UX look like?

 - Practical exercise: Are you ready to start thinking like a UX designer?

 PSST!
 If you have any questions about this tutorial, or about UX in general, simply reply to one of the emails that accompany this course.
-One of our awesome Mentors or Student Advisors will get back to you, quick as a flash!
+One of our awesome program advisors will get back to you, quick as a flash!
 Not getting any emails?
 Then sign up to receive them!